Welcome to our curriculum webpage for ILT (Independent Learning Time)

 More details about the intended impact of our curriculum can be found on our impact statement on the main curriculum page.

 Independent Learning Time is integral to children's early development at Newlaithes.
 It helps to develop the characteristics of effective learning and continues throughout Key Stage One enabling children to work both independently and collaboratively to great effect.

-Click on the link below to read an article Elizabeth has had published in Nursery World outlining the way we use ILT to shape our curriculum and then how we've shared this approach with parents and their feedback.
+Click on the links below to read articles Elizabeth has had published in Nursery World first outlining the way we use ILT to shape our curriculum and then how we've shared this approach with parents and their feedback.